Where Does $100 to the Boy Scouts Go (2021)?

 The Boy Scouts of America (Boy Scouts) is a tax-exempt, non-profit 501 (c) (3) organization headquartered in Irving, Texas.
-As one of the largest youth organizations in the US, the Boy Scouts has gone through some tough times the past few years with allegations of child sexual abuse by scoutmasters and other leaders that triggered a bankruptcy filing in 2020.
-With a recent settlement of $850 million for the thousands of sexual abuse victims, one has to wonder about the financial details of the organization.
+As one of the largest youth organizations in the US, the Boy Scouts has gone through some tough times the past few years with allegations of child sexual abuse by scoutmasters and other leaders that triggered a bankruptcy filing (a Chapter 11 reorganization) in 2020.
+With a recent settlement of an estimated $2.4 billion (to be put into a trust) for the thousands of sexual abuse victims (estimated at 80,000), one has to wonder about the financial details of the organization.

 In 2019, the Boy Scouts sold a large block of securities presumably to offset a $135 million insurance expense and $85 million in insurance claims, both of which contributed to a deterioration in net assets from $532 million to $408 million.

 In 2020, total revenue was $275 million in 2020 (compared to $409 in 2019 and $285 million in 2018), which primarily came from 3 sources:

 - $109 million: Seminars, Training, Conferences, and Other Program Revenue